open-telemetry/opamp-spec/specification.md

 #### name

-Addon name.
-MUST be always set and MUST match the key in the addons field of AgentAddonStatuses message.
+Package name.
+MUST be always set and MUST match the key in the packages field of PackageStatuses message.

 #### agent_has_version

-The version of the addon that the Agent has.
+The version of the package that the Agent has.

-MUST be set if the Agent has this addon.
+MUST be set if the Agent has this package.

-MUST be empty if the Agent does not have this addon.
-This may be the case for example if the addon was offered by the Server but failed to install and the agent did not have this addon previously.
+MUST be empty if the Agent does not have this package.
+This may be the case for example if the package was offered by the Server but failed to install and the agent did not have this package previously.

 #### agent_has_hash

-The hash of the addon that the Agent has.
+The hash of the package that the Agent has.

-MUST be set if the Agent has this addon.
+MUST be set if the Agent has this package.

-MUST be empty if the Agent does not have this addon.
-This may be the case for example if the addon was offered by the Server but failed to install and the agent did not have this addon previously.
+MUST be empty if the Agent does not have this package.
+This may be the case for example if the package was offered by the Server but failed to install and the agent did not have this package previously.

 #### server_offered_version

-The version of the addon that the server offered to the agent.
+The version of the package that the server offered to the agent.

-MUST be set if the installation of the addon is initiated by an earlier offer from the server to install this addon.
+MUST be set if the installation of the package is initiated by an earlier offer from the server to install this package.

-MUST be empty if the Agent has this addon but it was installed locally and was not offered by the server.
+MUST be empty if the Agent has this package but it was installed locally and was not offered by the server.

 Note that it is possible for both agent_has_version and server_offered_version fields to be set and to have different values.
-This is for example possible if the agent already has a version of the addon successfully installed, the server offers a different version, but the agent fails to install that version.
+This is for example possible if the agent already has a version of the package successfully installed, the server offers a different version, but the agent fails to install that version.

 #### server_offered_hash

-The hash of the addon that the server offered to the agent.
+The hash of the package that the server offered to the agent.

-MUST be set if the installation of the addon is initiated by an earlier offer from the server to install this addon.
+MUST be set if the installation of the package is initiated by an earlier offer from the server to install this package.

-MUST be empty if the Agent has this addon but it was installed locally and was not offered by the server.
+MUST be empty if the Agent has this package but it was installed locally and was not offered by the server.

 Note that it is possible for both agent_has_hash and server_offered_hash fields to be set and to have different values.
-This is for example possible if the agent already has a version of the addon successfully installed, the server offers a different version, but the agent fails to install that version.
+This is for example possible if the agent already has a version of the package successfully installed, the server offers a different version, but the agent fails to install that version.

 #### status

-The status of this addon.
+The status of this package.
 The possible values are:

-INSTALLED: Addon is successfully installed by the Agent.
+INSTALLED: Package is successfully installed by the Agent.
 The error_message field MUST NOT be set.

-INSTALLING: Agent is currently downloading and installing the addon. server_offered_hash field MUST be set to indicate the version that the agent is installing.
+INSTALLING: Agent is currently downloading and installing the package. server_offered_hash field MUST be set to indicate the version that the agent is installing.
 The error_message field MUST NOT be set.

-INSTALL_FAILED: Agent tried to install the addon but installation failed. server_offered_hash field MUST be set to indicate the version that the agent tried to install.
+INSTALL_FAILED: Agent tried to install the package but installation failed. server_offered_hash field MUST be set to indicate the version that the agent tried to install.
 The error_message may also contain more details about the failure.